okta/okta-signin-widget/README.md

 #### features.disableAutocomplete

 Defaults to `false`.
-Sets the autocomplete attribute on Input fields to `off`.
+Sets the autocomplete attribute on input fields to `off`.

 ### cspNonce